Fate/Grand Order: Final Singularity-Grand Temple of Time: Solomon

 Fate/Grand Order: Final Singularity-Grand Temple of Time: Solomon (フェイト/グランドオーダー -終局特異点 冠位時間神殿ソロモン-, Feito/Gurando Ōdā Shuukyoku Tokuiten - Kani Jikan Shinden Solomon) is a 2021 Japanese animated fantasy film based on the video game Fate/Grand Order.
-Part of Type-Moon's Fate franchise, it was produced by CloverWorks and released in cinemas on July 30, 2021.
+Part of Type-Moon's Fate franchise, it was produced by CloverWorks and was released on July 30, 2021.

 Plot

 As Ritsuka and Mash Rayshift to the Singularity, they both see a vision of someone speaking of how they cannot bear the endless suffering of humanity, which they are subjected to due to their clairvoyance exposing them to all the horrors of the past and future.
 They decide that the only way to rectify the repulsive state of the world is to destroy humanity, and that to achieve this, everything must be redone and perfected from the beginning, from true nothingness.
 Their plan is to recreate the planet from its very origin, which requires the massive amount energy generated by incinerating all life across 3000 years.

 Waking up from the vision, Ritsuka and Mash find they have arrived at Time Temple.
 Leonardo da Vinci reports a Beast is detected throughout the entire space.
 Lev Lainur Flauros appears before them, commending Chaldea for getting past the Seventh Singularity while simultaneously expressing surprise and disgust at their persistent survival.
 When questioned if he had intended to destroy Chaldea and humanity from the very beginning, Lev reveals that he has been serving Solomon for 3000 years: Demon Gods were implanted in mage lineages until they were awakened at their appointed era under their own Grand Order.
 He was designated to 2016 A.D., and when he awoke as the last Demon God, humanity was incinerated.
 In turn, Da Vinci reveals that Chaldea survived because Romani Archaman spent a decade preparing for the Incineration of Humanity that he envisioned in a dream, despite not knowing who to trust until Da Vinci's summoning.
 Lev Lainur had intended to kill Romani with the Control Room explosion, but that plan was thwarted thanks to Ritsuka's accidental intervention.

 Unconcerned, as Solomon's final calculations are due to be complete in a matter of hours, Lev transforms into Flauros to stop Ritsuka and Mash from reaching the Throne.
 The pair kill him, but he is immediately reborn, mocking them as Chaldea is attacked by eight other Demon Gods.
 The entire space is revealed to be made of Demon Gods, and Flauros asserts that, "As long as the Throne exists, there will always be seventy-two Demon Gods."
 However, he is thwarted in his next attempt to kill Ritsuka by the sudden arrival of Jeanne d'Arc, who heralds the autonomous summoning of many Heroic Spirits to the Time Temple through their connection with Ritsuka.
 She rallies the Servants to clear a path to the Throne and they begin to defend Chaldea and engage the Demon Gods, killing the Pillars as endlessly as they can regenerate.